apache/datafusion-comet/dev/release/README.md

 under the License.
 -->

-# Aapche DataFusion Comet: Source Release Process
+# Apache DataFusion Comet: Release Process

-This documentation is for creating an official source release of Apache DataFusion Comet.
+This documentation explains the release process for Apache DataFusion Comet.

 ## Creating the Release Candidate